-Dubia Roaches vs Crickets: While both of these bugs are lively and active, provoking a strong feeder response, crickets can be a little too active, easily getting loose in the home and chirping endlessly under the refrigerator.
-Dubia Roaches, which don't climb or jump, aren't likely to escape their cage and infest your home.
+Dubia vs Crickets: While both of these bugs are lively and active, provoking a strong feeder response, crickets can be a little too active, easily getting loose in the home and chirping endlessly under the refrigerator.
+Dubia, which don't climb or jump, aren't likely to escape their cage and infest your home.
 In addition, they don't make noise!
-Dubia Roaches are odor free, even if they die, unlike crickets, whose decomposing bodies are quite stinky.
+Dubia are odor free, even if they die, unlike crickets, whose decomposing bodies are quite stinky.
 Please see our nutrition article for more information about how Dubia Roaches compare to crickets.

 Finke MD.
 2002.
 Complete nutrient composition of commercially raised invertebrates used as food for insectivores.
 Zoo Biology 21:286-293.

 Finke MD.
 2003.
 Gut loading to enhance the nutrient content of insects as food for reptiles: A mathematical approach.
 Zoo Biology 22: 147-162.